-2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition 3 Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 Lithuania is making significant strides in the renewable energy sector, with a goal to meet all domestic electricity needs through renewables by 2030.
 The country has stopped importing energy from Russia, marking an important step towards energy independence.
 In April 2022, the Lithuanian government introduced a comprehensive package title "Mitigation of the Effects of Inflation and Strengthening Energy Independence", allocating EUR 2.26 billion.
 This plan includes EUR 832 million for gas and electricity price compensation, EUR 60 million each for promoting solar power installations and solar power stations in public buildings, EUR 70 million for hydrogen production equipment from renewable sources, and EU 9.8 million for an offshore wind park in the Baltic Sea.